8e7an/dotvim/NOTES.md

 * Regular expressions are to be used where pattern is specified

-* To enter unicode characters into a command (eg. find and replace) enter <Ctrl+v>u, the unicode value, <enter>
+* To enter unicode characters into a command (eg. find and replace) enter
+  <Ctrl+v>u, the unicode value, <enter>

 Can back-reference the whole match with backslash zero - eg. (to globally change ‘apple’ to ‘apples’) :

 `:%s/apple/\0s/g`

 Use back references to refer to (escaped) bracketed sections of text - eg (to globally change ‘apples’ to ‘allies’):

 `:%s/\(a\)pp\(les\)/\1lli\2/g`

 With * or # to search for next/previous occurrence of a word under the cursor that match becomes the {pattern}, or the result of a search (/ or ?),  you can use to substitute with the following ({pattern} is implied from the previous match/search):

 `:%s//{replace}`

+`:/{term}/m$` Move the next found line with {term} to the very end of the buffer.

+`:/{term}/m0` Move the next found line with {term} to the very start of the buffer.

+`:/{term}/m-1` Move the from the next found line with the {term} to the line above where the cursor is.

+`:/{term}/+1m-1` Move the line one down from the next found line with the {term} to the line above where the cursor is.

+`:/{term}/d` Delete the next found line with {term}.

 ### Add command